ciminilorenzo/webgraph-ans-rs/README.md

 see the performances on your machine running the mentioned scripts.

 ### Standard compression
-The next tables show the comparison between WebGraph and the proposed methodology.
+Next tables show the comparison between WebGraph and the proposed methodology.
 In particular, given a graph:
 - **BVGraph** is the size of the compressed graph using WebGraph;
 - **ANSBVGraph** is the size of the file resulting from the compression of the graph with the proposed methodology;
 - **bit/link** represents the number of bits required to represent an arc of the graph;